 The best value 4K mirror dashcam

 It's backed with a two-year guarantee and even has a wide-angle 170-degree field of view.
-In terms of value, it just about matches most of the other Wolfbox models and is a clear cut below the Nextbase and Road Angel mirror cams.
+In terms of value, it just about matches most of the other Wolfbox models and is a clear cut below the Nextbase and Road Angel mirror dashcams.

 Pros